-CBS Studio Center is located in Studio City, California, just west of Burbank.
+Radford Studio Center is located in Studio City, California, just outside of Los Angeles.
 This studio lot is not as large as some of the other lots in the area, but has a lot of history.
-It is commonly referred to as CBS Radford, due to it’s street address being on Radford Avenue.
+It was formerly known as CBS Studio Center, until it was sold in 2021.
+It was commonly referred to as CBS Radford, due to it’s street address being on Radford Avenue.

 Studio Use